microsoft/vscode-docs/docs/java/java-editing.md

 ### SonarLint

 The [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode) extension lets you detect bugs and vulnerabilities as you write code in VS Code.
-Java is one of the languages supported, and the extension will simply run in the background and highlight code that poses a quality or security concern.
+Java is one of the languages supported, and the extension will run in the background and highlight source code that poses a quality or security concern.

-#### Code Analysis on the fly
+**Code Analysis on the fly**

-Issues are highlighted directly in the editor, simply hover on them to understand what’s going on.
+Issues are highlighted directly in the editor with hovers to provide detailed explanations.

 ![SonarLint Bug](images/java-editing/SonarLint.Bug.gif)

 Issues found in the opened file can also be reviewed through the Problems panel of VS Code.
-When applicable, secondary code locations are mentioned so you can understand where the issue originates from (i.e. the code path that led to a bug).
+When applicable, secondary code locations are mentioned so you can understand where the issue originates from (for example, the code path that led to a bug).

-#### Rule documetnation and remediation guidance
+**Rule documentation and remediation guidance**

 For any issue detected, SonarLint provides full documentation about the rule that was violated, and the coding best practice it relates to.
 This lets you understand why an issue is raised, and most importantly how to best fix it.

 ![SonarLint Rules](images/java-editing/SonarLint.Rule.Description.gif)

-#### Enabling more quality and security rules
+**Enabling more quality and security rules**

-Out-of-the-box SonarLint already provides a wide array of rules to detect bugs and vulnerabilities.
-More can be enabled along the way, through the SonarLint Rules view.
+By default, SonarLint provides a wide array of rules to detect bugs and vulnerabilities.
+More checks can be enabled through the SonarLint Rules view.

 ![SonarLint Activate-Deactivate Rules](images/java-editing/SonarLint.Activate-Deactivate.Rules.gif)